wahjay/static-pages/README.md

 ## App is online on Heroku

-You can visit the app from https://wahjay.herokuapp.com
+You can visit the app from https://wahjay.herokuapp.com.
+It will take a few seconds to load.